ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 }
 ```

+## Define a reference resolver
-2. [Define an entity reference resolver](https://www.apollographql.com/docs/federation/entities#2-define-a-reference-resolver) by creating a `static` method and annotating it with the `[ReferenceResolver]` attribute.
+Next, we'll need to [define an entity reference resolver](https://www.apollographql.com/docs/federation/entities#2-define-a-reference-resolver) so that the supergraph can resolve data across multiple graphs during a query.
+We do this by creating a `public static` method and annotating it with the `[ReferenceResolver]` attribute.
-    1. The parameter name and type used in the reference resolver **must match** the GraphQL field name of the `[Key]` attribute, e.g., if the GraphQL key field is `id: String!` or `id: ID!` then the reference resolver's paramter must be `string id`.
-    1. If you're using [nullable reference types](https://learn.microsoft.com/en-us/dotnet/csharp/nullable-references), you should make sure the return type is marked as possibly null.
 ```csharp
 public class Product
 {